Rosebery - Bellamack

 The level of cultural diversity witnessed in Rosebery - Bellamack was found to be above average when compared nationally for a number of language and cultural background related metrics

-Rosebery-Bellamack had a higher cultural diversity than average, with 22.6% of its residents born overseas and 18.4% speaking languages other than English at home.
-Christianity was the predominant religion in Rosebery-Bellamack, accounting for 39.9%.
-The 'Other' religious category showed an overrepresentation in Rosebery-Bellamack with 1.3%, compared to 1.1% across Greater Darwin.
+Rosebery-Bellamack had a higher cultural diversity than average, with 22.6% of its population born overseas and 18.4% speaking languages other than English at home.
+Christianity was the predominant religion in Rosebery-Bellamack, comprising 39.9% of its population.
+Notably, the 'Other' religious category had a higher representation in Rosebery-Bellamack at 1.3%, compared to 1.1% across Greater Darwin.

 Frequently Asked Questions - Diversity